-These raw snickers bars are my adaptation of the popular chocolate and will soon become a favourite in your household.
+These Caramel Peanut Butter Bars are my adaptation of the popular snickers chocolate bar and will soon become a favourite in your household.
 They are gluten, dairy and refined sugar free!

 There are four elements to these raw treats.
 There is the nougat layer which is made with dates and macadamias (or cashews).

 Then there is the peanut caramel layer which is a combination of my delicious caramel (which you can find in my raw caramel slice bites …..
 SO GOOD) and crunchy peanut butter.

 Once the first two layers have frozen enough in the freezer (and they need to freeze for a while), you double coat them with raw chocolate.